hsun1115/DownTo100Level/README.md

 # hsun115.github.io
-To make sure taht you can control the person, please click the game area every time you play the game.
+To make sure that you can control the person, please click the game area every time you play the game.
 This is a Comoputer Version project based on some online tutorials.
 You are able to open this website on your phone but not able to play with your phone!